ISOLDESolenoidalSpectrometer/ISSSort/README.md

 An example calibration file is included in the source of this code, including a description of the format.

 A settings file can also be included with the -s flag to overwrite any of the defaults for the configuration of the electronics and detectors.
-An example settings file is incluede in the source of this code, including a description of the format.
+An example settings file is included in the source of this code, including a description of the format.

 The ouptut file contains a single ROOT tree of the data and a series of diagnostic histograms and singles spectra.
 If the output file already exists, iss_sort will skip this step unless the -f flag is used.

 ### Step 2: Time Sorting
-In order to combine timestamp and ADC data, the time sorting step needs to be performed by adding the -s flag.
+In order to combine timestamp and ADC data, the time sorting step needs to be performed.
-This step will follow the conversion step and will produce a new output file, appended with _sort.root.
+This step always follows the conversion step and will produce a new output file, appended with _sort.root.
+This is potentially the slowest part of the process if there is a lot of data out of order due to the number of I/O operations.

 ### Step 3: Event Builder
 The next step is the event builder, which runs if the -e flag is used, or automatically if a new file has been converted.
-This uses the calibrated, time sorted data from the previous step to produce a one output file per input, appended with _events.root.
+This uses the calibrated, time sorted data from the previous step to produce one output file per input, appended with _events.root.
-The same settings file from the Converter step is reused for the same parameter, plus the length of the build window (default 3 µs).
+The same settings file from the Converter step is reused for the same parameters, plus the length of the build window (default 3 µs).
+There is a plan to have these setting written in to the ROOT file itself, so the file doesn't need to be passed again, but this isn't the case yet.

 Events are built according to the particles on the array, correlating n- and p-side data, and also for recoil events, elum events, and ZeroDegree events in separate classes.
 This format is all contained within the ISSEvts class, which you can browse to see which functions are available.